What is VCM Technology?

 Inhomogenous sample with API crystals.

-To obtain diffusive mixing it’s important to have a starting material which is homogeneous in the small micrometer range.
+To obtain diffusive mixing, it’s important to have a homogeneous starting material in the small micrometer range.
 Our customers usually apply a milling step, preferably under cryogenic conditions.
-After VCM processing the result will be a homogeneous and defined sample that has properties comparable to extruded formulations.
+After VCM processing, the result will be a homogeneous and defined sample with properties comparable to extruded formulations.

 Route 1: Milling